MastarCheeze/study-notes/physics/heat-transfer.md

 ![Convection current](images/convection-current.png)

-1. Water is heated from the bottom
+1. Cool water is heated at the bottom
 2. Hot water rises
 3. Cool water sinks
 4. Cool water is heated at the bottom